 Archive for the ‘Campus News’ Category

-The IU East Center for Leadership Development is hosting a Management Series workshop on Facilitating Meetings for Results from 1-4 p.m. on Thursday, February 19, in the Whitewater Hall Community Room.
+The Indiana University East Center for Leadership Development will host a workshop on “EQ and You: Creating a Personalized Emotional Intelligence Development Plan” from 1-4 p.m. on Thursday, April 2, in the Whitewater Hall Community Room.
+Participants must RSVP online.

 Indiana University East has been named to the 2014 President’s Higher Education Community Service Honor Roll by the Corporation for National and Community Service.

 This designation is the highest honor a college or university can receive for its commitment to volunteering, service-learning, and civic engagement.
 The Honor Roll list is available online.

 The event is free and open to the public.
 The lecture is sponsored by Mindful Explorations, courtesy of the William H. and Jean R. Reller Endowment.